AviatrixSystems/terraform-provider-aviatrix/docs/data-sources/aviatrix_gateway.md

 * `peering_ha_insane_mode_az` - AZ of subnet being created for Insane Mode Peering HA Gateway.
 Required if insane_mode is set.
 * `peering_ha_private_ip` - Private IP address of HA gateway.
 * `peering_ha_public_ip` - Public IP address that you want assigned to the HA peering instance.
 * `peering_ha_subnet` - Public Subnet Information while creating Peering HA Gateway, only subnet is accepted.
-Required to create peering ha gateway if cloud_type = 1 or 8 (AWS or AZURE).
+Required to create peering ha gateway if cloud_type = 1 or 8 (AWS or Azure).
 * `peering_ha_zone` - Zone information for creating Peering HA Gateway.
 Required to create peering ha gateway if cloud_type = 4 (GCP).
 * `private_ip` - Private IP address of the Gateway created.
 * `public_dns_server` - NS server used by the gateway.